danilppzz/Discord-Decode-Method/README.md

-# Discord Invite EndPoint
+# Discord Decode Method
 First you need to clone this repo from the command or download the zip package.
 ```git
 git clone https://github.com/soizx/DecodeValue
 ```

-Then you need to open the ` script.js ` file and write the flags that u want to have.
+Then you need to open the ` script.js ` file and write the perms that u want to have.
 ```js
 const Intents = {
     WEB_HOOK: 1,